Give anything on your machine a secure public link in one command. HTTP, TCP, TLS,

 Gate the mesh with mTLS, then revoke any device in a click.

-Point one webhook at a shared tunnel and the whole team gets every payload at
+everyone else waits.
+Aim it at a shared tunnel instead and your whole team gets

 Every teammate receives the same request in real time.